Oxen-AI/oxen-ai.github.io/src/domains/merkle_trees.md

 Total Values: 40,006
 ```

+A key observation is that we are duplicating a lot of data across commits.
+This will be a common pattern to look for when optimizing the storage within Oxen.

 # Optimizations w/ Merkle Trees

-Clearly there is a lot of shared data between the commits above...
 Adding one file should not require to you copy the entire key-value database.
 We need some sort of data structure that can efficiently store the file paths and hashes without duplicating too much data across commits.

 Enter [Merkle Trees](https://en.wikipedia.org/wiki/Merkle_tree) 🌲.

-Files and directories are already organized in a tree like fashion, so a merkle tree is a more natural fit for storing and traversing the file structure to begin with.
-They also make it so when we add additional data, we only need to copy subtrees instead of copying the entire database for each commit.
+Files and directories are already organized in a tree like fashion, so a Merkle Tree is a more natural fit for storing and traversing the file structure to begin with.
+The Oxen Merkle Tree implementation also make it so when we add additional data, we only need to copy subtrees instead of copying the entire database for each commit.

 What does a Merkle Tree within Oxen look like?